cds-snc/covid-alert-portal/README.md

 1. Spin up the app: `docker-compose up`
 2. Spin down the app: `Command + c` or `docker-compose down`

-### Translations
+## Translations

-We're using the default Django translations library to add content in French and English.
+We're using the default [Django translation](https://docs.djangoproject.com/en/3.2/topics/i18n/translation/) library to add content in French and English.

-Here is a short overview of adding a translated string to the application.

-Add your string to a template using the `trans` tag.
+When you have updated or added a new localized string, for example in a template file:

 ```
 # profiles/templates/profiles/start.html